 And then 15 minutes is also an interesting time from a participation point of view.
 For a typical participant, it’s easy to say to yourself: “ok, for only 15 minutes, let’s give it a try.
 If it’s bad, it would not have lost lot of my time”.
 We reach a different audience, not used to this type of experience.

-But isn’t it also a complicated time?
+But isn’t it also a complicated timing?
 Few people are willing to travel for only 15 minutes.

 Hence the idea of the container!
 The idea is that the experience comes to them, not the other way around.
 We select our locations in high traffic areas (shopping malls, near theatres, music festivals, etc.).
 And ideally, in the long run, perhaps this type of experience can be found in dedicated amusement parks!
 The future of the haunted house?
 Why not?!